Joanne Hogg

-Joanne Hogg is a Northern Irish musician, best known for her work as the lead singer and songwriter with the Celtic Christian progressive rock and pop band Iona (named after the island Iona).
+Joanne Hogg is a Northern Irish musician, best known for her work as the lead singer and songwriter with the Celtic Christian progressive rock band Iona.

 Early life and education

-Hogg's father is a Presbyterian minister, her mother a nurse; her family also includes three sisters and two brothers.
-With medicine strong in the family, it was natural for Hogg to become a doctor.
-Thus, she studied medicine at Queen's University Belfast.
+Hogg was born in Ballymena to a family of medical missionaries.
+Her father is a Presbyterian minister, her mother a nurse; her family also includes three sisters and two brothers.
+With medicine strong in the family, it was natural for Hogg to become a doctor and she studied medicine at Queen's University Belfast.
 In her third year, Hogg was singing at the Christian Artists talent event and was convinced to sing in a school ministry at Youth for Christ in Denmark.
-After a year, Hogg returned to the University to complete her two remaining years of schooling.
+After a year, Hogg got married and returned to university to complete her two remaining years of schooling.

 After graduating, Hogg interned as a junior doctor at Belfast City Hospital to complete her registration.
-Six months into working at the hospital, she was taken ill and stopped working for seven months to recover.
-After recovering, she completed her registration as a doctor, but was advised on medical grounds not to continue in full-time medical work.
+Six months into working at the hospital, she was taken ill and stopped working for seven months to recover; after recovering, she completed her registration as a doctor, but was advised on medical grounds not to continue in full-time medical work for a year.

 During her convalescence, she had been contacted by Dave Bainbridge and Dave Fitzgerald, who had considered forming a band.
 In 1989, Hogg ceased practising medicine, and Iona was born.
 Since then, Hogg has sung all over Europe and America.
 Iona's recordings have become successful worldwide, making them Europe's best-selling contemporary Christian band.